Wura (TV series)

-Wura is a 2023 Showmax original Nigerian telenovela, executively produced by Rogers Ofime.
+Wura is a 2023 Showmax original Nigerian soap opera, executively produced by Rogers Ofime.
 The series is best known to be Nigerian first longest Showmax original series, starring Scarlet Gomez, Yomi Fash Lanso, Carol King, Ray Adeka, Iremide Adeoye, Ego Iheanacho, Martha Ehinome, Lanre Adediwura, Oluwaseyi Akinsola, Ropo Ewenla, Miracle Gabriel, and Tersy Akpata.

-Wura is an adaptation of the South African telenovela series The River, an M-Net original production streaming on Showmax.
+Wura is an adaptation of the South African soap opera The River, an M-Net original production streaming on Showmax.

-Plot
+Series overview

+Each episode from Season 1 and Season 2 was released four times weekly from Monday to Thursday on Showmax.
+Only the finally season, Showmax announce each episode will be released two times weekly from Monday to Tuesday.